allCode.jl

 and payrates

-) and a condition defining the subset (condition
+) and a condition that defines the subset of data (condition

 ).
-By keeping the condition generic, we can seamlessly apply the same analysis to various subsets of data.
-The example also showcases the convenience of pipes to compute intermediate temporary steps, using it to retrieve the income earned from a subset of videos.
+By keeping the condition generic, the function is flexible enough to target any subset of videos.
+The example also showcases the convenience of pipes to compute intermediate temporary steps.

 #